RedBrainLabs/system-graph/README.md

 Again, please see the [example system] for a more detailed explanation.

-## Tradeoffs
+## Declaring dependencies

 The nice thing about using Graph is that the dependency graph is computed automatically using the fnks.
-This requires that you place all of a component's dependencies in the fnk constructor.
+One downside to this is that it requires that you place all of a component's dependencies in the fnk constructor.
 It also requires that the names of your components be consistent across Graphs and fnks.
 Contrast this to 'Component' where you have to explicitly list your component's dependencies out like so:

 ```clojure
    (component/using